 Jacquie: I mean, I can do that for lunch, too, and it’s great to have something like that for lunch.
 You can do that with chicken salad just use cucumber slices to scoop it out and eat it plain, lettuce wraps.
-I mean, there's all sorts of ways around everything.
-I love food and I have just work out all the details of how to get everything I like but to do it the right away.
+I mean, there are all sorts of ways around everything.
+I love food and I have just worked out all the details of how to get everything I like but to do it right away.

 Jacquie: Well, my next step after losing those 40 pounds was to go Ketogenic.

-Host: So now, what do your doctors say about your conditions that you had and you were getting treated by doctors?
+Host: So now, what do your doctors say about the conditions that you had and you were getting treated by doctors?
 What do they say now when you go to them?

 Jacquie: “Oh, it’s a miracle!
 I don’t know what you did or understand what you did but keep doing whatever you're doing because I have no understanding or explanation of why you have cured yourself or why you have healed yourself.”